Miceal F Vaughan

 2) SIX response papers: #1 and #5 are required; the other four you will select from the remaining six listed in the syllabus.
 Response papers should be typed on ONE SHEET of paper, and submitted at class on the days assigned -- about 30 %;

 3) A 20-minute group presentation on a filmed performance of one of the plays (or a film related to another course text) we're reading -- about 10 %; and

-4) THREE longer essays (3-5 pages each, typed; submitted by the due dates/times noted on the syllabus) -- about 30 %.
+4) TWO longer essays (3-5 pages each, typed; submitted by the due dates/times noted on the syllabus) -- about 30 %.